 where again the index $a$ is not being summed over.
 Throughout this paper, we differentiate between the operator $\hk_a$, here termed wave number, and the momentum operator $\hp_a.$ While the former is \emph{defined} to be the conjugate operator to the position, the latter is a function of it.
 It is worth emphasizing that this terminology makes no reference to the wave number as a property of a wave.
 The exact form of the commutator $[\hx^a,\hk_b]$ for $a\neq b$ is irrelevant for the argument; for more details see \cite{Bosso:2023sxr}.
 The existence of a minimal length $\ell$ then poses a constraint on the spectrum of the wave-number operator.
 In particular, the space of wave numbers has to be bounded in such a way that

-For example, in one dimension this condition reduces to $\text{spec}(\hk)=\{k,k\in[-\pi/2\ell,\pi/2\ell]\}.$ Given a model as in Eq. \eqref{DefHeisAlg}, the operator $\hk_a$ can be obtained as a function of $\hp_a$ such that this constraint (and with it the presence of a minimal length) can be checked for by analyzing the domain of $\hk_a(\hp_b).$ In turn, we can always define a wave number $\hat{k}_a$ satisfying Eq. \eqref{eqn:PosWaveNumCom}.
+For example, in one dimension this condition reduces to $\text{spec}(\hk)=\{k,k\in[-\pi/2\ell,\pi/2\ell]\}.$ Given a model as in Eq. \eqref{DefHeisAlg}, the operator $\hk_a$ can be obtained as a function of $\hp_a$ such that this constraint (and with it the presence of a minimal length) can be checked by analyzing the domain of $\hk_a(\hp_b).$ In turn, we can always define a wave number $\hat{k}_a$ satisfying Eq. \eqref{eqn:PosWaveNumCom}.
 From this, we can define a momentum operator $\hat{p}_a$ satisfying the algebra in Eq. \eqref{DefHeisAlg}.
 Thus, the momentum $\hat{p}_a$ is unnecessary in defining a minimal length.
 In fact, the very definition of the momentum operator is ambiguous: given the wave number $\hat{k}_a$ and the corresponding bound related to the minimal length, for any choice of the modifying functions in Eq. \eqref{DefHeisAlg} we obtain a specific momentum $\hat{p}_a$.
 However, no specific choice of the modifying functions (and thus of the momentum) can be deemed as the correct one.
 Therefore, the momentum operator $\hat{p}_a$ cannot \emph{de facto} be related to the underlying minimal length.